wiseman-timelord/Movie_Compact/README.md

 Status: Alpha (early version)

 ## Description
 A program that generates condensed, action-packed summaries of gaming videos using motion and texture analysis.
-It provides a user-friendly Gradio interface to adjust parameters and view results.
+It provides a user-friendly Gradio interface to adjust parameters and view results, however, my program intents to go beyond simple consolidation of long videos, to taking advantage of what is possible to create great videos.

 ## Features
 - **Gradio Interface**: A web-based interface for interactive input and output.